SoftwareAG/c8y-docs/content/change-logs/device-management/lwm2m-agent_10-20-373-0_lwm2m-agent-executes-object-mappings-multiple-times.md

 ticket: DM-3622
 version: 10.20.373.0
 ---
-The Composite Write (cwrite) operation transmits resource-values data in the exact order specified in the operation.
+The Composite Write (cwrite) operation transmits resource-values data to the device in the exact order specified in the operation.